Boarding Kennel, Dog Boarding, Dog Kennel, Cat Boarding,, Cattery, Luxury Resort Room, Brisbane, Ipswich, Gold Coast, Queensland

 My dog is on medication and/or requires extra care, is this a problem?

 Not really, however, you will need to explain to our staff the type of extra care required and/or the medication needed.
 Obviously we are not Vets. and may not be able to accommodate your requirements.
 If your dog requires life threatening medication and is difficult for us to administer, to be safe, you may need to have your Vet care for your dog.
-There is a $2 handling charge for each day when medication is given or special attention is needed eg injured, convelesing or very old or sick dogs that require extra attention outside of our usual care.
+There is a handling charge for each day when medication is given or special attention is needed eg injured, convalescing or very old or sick dogs that require extra attention outside of our usual care.

 Please feel free to tell us anything we should know about your dog eg fits, recent medical problems, any mysterious lumps or bumps, fear of storms, loves to play with other dogs or is dog aggressive etc.

-© 2009
+© 2014

 Site by